 The Community Services Directorate is required to take reasonable steps to ensure that the personal information it holds is safe and secure.
-The Directorate strives to protect personal information from misuse, interference or loss and from unauthorised access, use, modification or disclosure in accordance with the Information Privacy Act 2014.
+The Directorate strives to protect personal information from misuse or unauthorised access, or disclosure in accordance with the Information Privacy Act 2014.

-The ACT Government’s IT systems employ comprehensive protections to guard against unauthorised access.
+The ACT Government’s ICT systems employ comprehensive protections to guard against unauthorised access.

 Territory Privacy Principle 12 – access to personal information

 Key Principle: Individuals are entitled to request access to information the agency holds about them, in a suitable form without charge, unless the agency is exempt under another law.

 Under the Information Privacy Act 2014 individuals have the right to ask for access to personal information that the Directorate holds about them.

 If contact is made with the Directorate to request access to personal information under the Information Privacy Act 2014, the Directorate must provide the client with access to their information in an appropriate manner, if it is reasonable and practicable to do so.
 If it is not reasonable or practicable, the Directorate must respond to the request in writing within 30 days indicating why the Directorate is unable to provide access to that information.

 There is no charge for making a request or providing access to personal information.